Teaching European Integration. How and Why?

 November 22, 2019 - November 24, 2019| €180 – €220

-|Topics touched upon||globalisation, ethics, World War 2, The Cold War and its end, History of the EU, International Relations, The use of ICT in the classroom|
+|Topics touched upon||The birth of the Nation State; The history of the XIX Century; The end of World War 2; The Cold War and its End; European Integration; Globalisation; Ethics; International Relations; The use of ICT in the classroom|

 |Eligible for KA1 funding||YES|